Sustainable logistics: The resource-saving use at all levels

 Optimally coordinated logistics processes are the prerequisite for high-performance companies and organizational units.
-Sustainable logistics affects the exchange of goods and commodities, but also of information.
-The problem is that logistics as such is not very ecological, accounting for around 20 percent of the carbon dioxide (CO2) emissions in the EU.
-And the arrow continues to trend upward.
+Sustainable logistics affects the exchange of goods and merchandise, but also of information.
+The problem with this is that logistics as such is not very ecological; around 20 percent of carbon dioxide (CO2) emissions in the EU are attributable to it, the trend continues to point upwards.

 Which facets, forms and factors are relevant here in order to design logistics according to sustainability criteria in the future?

-proLogistik approaches this topic from several perspectives and shows which adjustments can be made.
+proLogistik approaches this topic from several perspectives and shows where adjustments can be made.

-The individual company, which, for example, ships goods between individual countries or continents, has only limited influence on the framework conditions.
-The situation is different on a smaller scale, meaning internal logistics.
-First, however, it is important to understand that sustainable logistics is not a one-way street - environmental protection and cost savings go hand in hand here, and investments pay off accordingly quickly.
+The individual company that transports goods between individual countries or continents, for example, has only limited influence on the framework conditions.
+The situation is different on a smaller scale, i.e. internal logistics.
+First of all, however, it is important to understand that sustainable logistics is not a one-way street - environmental protection and cost savings go hand in hand here, and investments pay for themselves quickly.

-In the following, we name selected aspects as examples to better illustrate the facets of sustainable logistics:
+In the following, we will give examples of selected aspects in order to better illustrate the facets of sustainable logistics:

-- Use of modern lighting technology leads to up to 90 percent reduction in consumption (especially LED = longer durability, lower consumption).
+- Use of modern lighting technology minimizes consumption by up to 90 percent (especially LED = longer service life, lower consumption).

-- Modern storage systems and picking methods increase the throughput frequency, reduce the error rate and thus also make themselves felt economically.
+- Modern storage systems and picking methods increase the throughput frequency, reduce the error rate and therefore also have an economic impact.

-- Storage areas can be logically divided depending on the frequency of use of individual subareas and equipped with motion detectors to reduce energy consumption.
+- Storage areas can be logically divided according to the frequency of use of individual sub-areas and equipped with motion detectors to reduce energy consumption.

-As you can see: Even small, intelligent adjustments can achieve a significant savings effect without any conversion measures or extensions.
-Sustainably conceived logistics is not only organizational, but of course also technical.
-More about this in the next paragraph.
+As you can see: Even small, intelligent adjustments can achieve a significant savings effect without any conversion work or extensions.
+Sustainable logistics is not only organizational, but also technical.
+More on this in the next paragraph.

-The detailed knowledge of goods and merchandise within the warehouse is essential in order to be able to carry out optimizations.
-But often this is still characterized by old-fashioned, less efficient and error-prone picking methods.
-Not infrequently attributed to a constant adaptation of intralogistics that takes into account demand - but not once planned and thought out from the ground up.
-However, the effect that such measures can have on the sustainability of logistics is illustrated by a look at the advantages of modern warehouse management software:
+Detailed knowledge of goods and merchandise within the warehouse is essential in order to be able to carry out optimizations.
+However, this is often still characterized by old-fashioned, inefficient and error-prone picking methods.
+It is not uncommon for intralogistics to be constantly adapted in line with demand - but not planned and thought through from the ground up.
+However, a look at the benefits of modern warehouse management software illustrates the effect such measures can have on the sustainability of logistics:

 - Digital inventory management creates planning security and reduces administrative effort.

-- Paperless picking, for example via pick-by-voice, enables hands-free work, reduces the error rate and speeds up merchandise planning.
+- Paperless picking via pick-by-voice, for example, enables hands-free work, reduces the error rate and speeds up goods disposition.

-- Stock levels displayed in real time enable better utilization and planning, and shortages are also reduced.
+- Stock levels displayed in real time enable better capacity utilization and planning and also reduce stock shortages.

-- Interlocking processes and workflows ensure better throughput times with higher quality assurance at the same time.
+- Interlocking processes and workflows ensure better throughput times and higher quality assurance at the same time.

-Sustainable logistics based on high-performance warehouse management software (WMS) helps you identify weak points, increase transparency and plan more flexibly overall.
-All goods movements are mapped via the system, and lengthy and cost-intensive processes are a thing of the past.
+Sustainable logistics based on high-performance warehouse management software (WMS) helps you to identify weak points, increase transparency and plan more flexibly overall.
+All goods movements are mapped via the system, making lengthy and cost-intensive processes a thing of the past.
 This reduces empty runs and downtimes, optimizes routes and intelligently controls the need for replenishment.

-Changes in warehouse set-up: reduce energy consumption in just a few steps
+Changes to warehouse facilities: reduce energy consumption in just a few steps

-The more fragmented individual aspects of a warehouse are, the more likely it is that practical operational problems will arise.
-This starts with unspecific information, continues with a lack of transparency, and extends to significantly increased costs as a result of low productivity.
-Sustainable logistics is holistically conceived and realized.
+The more fragmented individual aspects of a warehouse are, the more likely it is that practical problems will arise in the operational process.
+This starts with unspecific information, continues with a lack of transparency and extends to significantly increased costs as a result of low productivity.
+Sustainable logistics is conceived and realized holistically.

 There are some measures that are relatively easy to implement and involve savings: